top of page

 Property: A Money Launderer's Favourite Investment

 If you’re in legal practice, chances are you work on property deals.
-Whether residential, commercial, or both, real estate remains one of the most exploited sectors for money laundering — and law firms play a key role in those transactions.
+Whether residential, commercial, or both.

-But many red flags in property work aren’t obvious — especially when clients appear legitimate on the surface.
+But many red flags in property work aren’t obvious, especially when clients appear legitimate on the surface.
+And it's the surface we, as AML experts, want to help solicitors understand how sources of funds can be manipulated.

 Why Criminals Love Property

-Property allows large sums of money to move quickly, under the cover of legitimate transactions.
+Property deals allow large sums of money to move quickly, under the cover of legitimate transactions.
 Criminals use real estate to:

 • Disguise the source of illicit funds